latolukasz/beeorm-doc/docs/guide/entities.md

 In BeeORM, an Entity is a struct that represents data stored in a database.
 In this section, you will learn how to define golang structs as Entity types.

 ## Defining an Entity

-To define an Entity struct, you must follow one rule - the first field of the struct should be an anonymous field with a type of beeorm.ORM.
+To define an Entity struct, you must follow one rule:
+ * the first field of the struct should be an anonymous field with a type of beeorm.ORM
+ * the second field of the struct should be called `ID` and be type of uint (from 8 to 64)

 Here is an example of a simple Entity struct: